Manko7/express_mongoose_passport_auth/README.md

 # express_mongoose__passport_auth
-Boilerplate for authentication using Expressjs, MongoDB and Passportjs
+Out of the box boilerplate for authentication using Expressjs, MongoDB and Passportjs

+It includes:
+- basic authentication (login, register, logout)
+- basic express config
+- basic passport setup
+- templating engine is set to ejs
+- User Model containing username and password (which is split into salt and hash because of encryption by passportjs)

+Just go and adapt more to it